 Yes.
 Sometimes people ask whether exposure to cosmetics during pregnancy may cause abnormalities in the development of babies.
 Such claims cause unnecessary alarm and distress to consumers because there is no basis for concern.

 Choosing cosmetic products is a very personal thing, but this decision should not be driven by fears over safety.
-The law requires that all cosmetic products must be safe before they can be sold in the UK and elsewhere in the EU.
+The law requires that all cosmetic products must be safe before they can be sold in the UK.
 The cosmetics industry takes its responsibility to the consumer extremely seriously and safety is the number one priority.

-It is the case that unfortunately someone, somewhere could react to an ingredient used in cosmetic products.
-However, strict laws are in place to ensure that cosmetic products do not cause any harm to human health when used according to the on-pack instructions.
-Central to this requirement is that a rigorous safety assessment is carried out on every single cosmetic product before it is placed on the shelf.
+Strict laws are in place to ensure that cosmetic products do not cause any harm to human health.
+It is the case that unfortunately someone, somewhere could react to an ingredient used in cosmetic products, so all cosmetic products display a complete ingredients list and it is really important to always follow the on-pack instructions.
+Central to the requirement for safety is that a rigorous safety assessment is carried out on every single cosmetic product before it is placed on the shelf.

 Cosmetic law also requires the use of appropriate warnings where necessary, so a cosmetic product label will clearly state if there are any risks to pregnant women.
 However, such labelling is rare because the safety assessment is performed by qualified experts who understand cosmetics may be used by women who are pregnant or who might not be aware they are pregnant at the time.
 So, unless cosmetics are safe for use in pregnancy, they would not be placed on the market.

 Should I be using natural and organic products whilst pregnant?

 It is important to understand that any ingredient used in a cosmetic product, regardless of whether it is 'natural' or 'man-made', must be safe to be in accordance with strict UK laws.
 'Man-made' does not mean the opposite of 'natural' or 'organic' and has no bearing on whether an ingredient is safe to use.